eddysanoli-galileo/Data-Analysis-Statistical-Modeling-and-Computation-in-Applications/Module 5 - Environmental Data and Gaussian Processes/Project/Written Report.md

     ![coarse-search](Images/rbf_grid_search_results_selected_pos.png)

    After that phase, it was clear that the optimal length for both velocity components should be close to 2.12, while the optimal variance should be 0.1.
-The second phase then consisted of a finer search done around the area found in the first phase
+The second phase then consisted of a finer search done around the (2.12, 0.1) area:

    - Length scale (l): 25 points between 1 and 3
    - Variance (sigma): 10 points between 0.1 and 0.10